diegojromerolopez/django-async-include/README.md

 # Requirements

-This application only depends on [pycryptodome](https://github.com/Legrandin/pycryptodome).
+This application only depends on [pycryptodome](https://github.com/Legrandin/pycryptodome) and [jsonpickle](https://jsonpickle.github.io/).

 Of course you will need [Django](https://www.djangoproject.com/) version 1.10 or newer.
 I have no tested in lower versions of Django but it should work fine with versions from 1.8 to 1.9.